webcompat/webcompat.com/README.md

 ## Contributing

-Contributions in the form of code, feature requests, bugs or other kinds of issues are welcome.
-Please check out [CONTRIBUTING.md]( https://github.com/webcompat/webcompat.com/blob/master/CONTRIBUTING.md) for more instructions.
+Your contributions are appreciated which could be; contributing code, design and UX, documentation, feature requests, taking care of bugs or other kinds of issues.
+For more details, please check out [CONTRIBUTING.md]( https://github.com/webcompat/webcompat.com/blob/master/CONTRIBUTING.md) and for instructions on how to set up a [local build environment](https://github.com/webcompat/webcompat.com/blob/master/docs/dev-env-setup.md).
 Everyone interacting in our codebases, issue trackers, and any other form of communication, including chat rooms and mailing lists, is expected to follow our [code of conduct](https://github.com/webcompat/webcompat.com/blob/master/CODE_OF_CONDUCT.md) so we can all enjoy the effort we put into this project.

 ### Assets & Design